Mahmut Toğrul

-Mahmut Toğrul (born 1967, Pazarcık, Turkey) is a chemist and politician of the Peoples Democratic Party (HDP).
-He is a member of the Grand National Assembly of Turkey since 2015, representing Gaziantep for the HDP.
-He is also one of the founders of the Mesopotamia Foundation, which envisions establishing a university where one could be taught in its native language.
+Mahmut Toğrul (born 1967, Pazarcık, Turkey) is a Turkish chemist and politician of the Peoples Democratic Party (HDP).
+He is a member of the Grand National Assembly of Turkey between 2015-2023, representing Gaziantep for the HDP.
+He is also one of the founders of the Mesopotamia Foundation, which envisions establishing a university where one could be taught in their native language.

 Early life and education

-Mahmut Toğrul was born to an Alevi family in the village Tilkiler, in the district of Pazarcık in the Kahramanmaraş province.
+Mahmut Toğrul was born to a Kurdish Alevi family in the village Tilkiler, in the district of Pazarcık in the Kahramanmaraş province.
 He attended primary school in Tilkiler and high school Gaziantep.
 After his graduation from high school in 1985 he enrolled in the Dicle University where studied chemistry in the faculty of sciences and letters.
 During his studies at the Dicle University, he became an assistant in the department of chemistry.
 He graduated with a doctorate in Organic Chemistry in 2001.
 He then followed up on his studies at the University of Cambridge where he was a visiting scientist for the term from 2002 and 2003.